intel-lab-lkp/linux/Documentation/admin-guide/mm/numa_memory_policy.rst

 	This mode operates the same as MPOL_INTERLEAVE, except that interleaving behavior is executed based on weights set in /sys/kernel/mm/mempolicy/weighted_interleave/
+	when configured to utilize global weights, or based on task-local weights configured with set_mempolicy2(2) or mbind2(2).

 	Weighted interleave allocations pages on nodes according to their weight.
 For example if nodes [0,1] are weighted [5,2] respectively, 5 pages will be allocated on node0 for every 2 pages allocated on node1.
 This can better distribute data according to bandwidth on heterogeneous memory systems.

+	When utilizing task-local weights, weights are not rebalanced in the event of a task migration.
+If a weight has not been explicitly set for a node set in the new nodemask, the value of that weight defaults to "1".
+For this reason, if migrations are expected or possible, users should consider utilizing global interleave weights.

 NUMA memory policy supports the following optional mode flags: